Cancel The Wall Street Journal in no more than two minutes

 Here is what you need to do:

-- Open the DoNotPay app in your web browser or download and open the iOS version.
+- Open the DoNotPay app in your web browser.

 - Click “Find Hidden Money.”